ikus060/rdiffweb/docker/README.md

 - `-v /path/to/backups:/backups`: Maps the backup directory inside the container to a directory on your host machine.
 - `-v /path/to/conf:/etc/minarca`: Maps the configuration directory inside the container to a directory on your host machine.
 - `-v /path/to/logs:/var/log/minarca`: Maps the log directory inside the container to a directory on your host machine.
+- `--privileged`: Ensures the container has enough privilege to create user namespace.
 - `--restart always`: Ensures the container restarts automatically if it stops.

 ### Running Minarca Server with Docker Compose